A $q$-Queens Problem. VI. The Bishops' Period: Introduction

-To get our results we treat non-attacking configurations as lattice points $\bz:=(z_1,\ldots,z_q)$, $z_i=(x_i,y_i)$, in a $2q$-dimen\-sion\-al inside-out polytope (see Part~I).
-The Ehrhart theory of inside-out polytopes (from \cite{IOP}) implies quasipolynomiality and that the period divides the least common multiple of the denominators of the coordinates of certain vertices.
+To get our results we treat non-attacking configurations as lattice points $\bz:=(z_1,\ldots,z_q)$, $z_i=(x_i,y_i)$, in a $2q$-dimen\-sion\-al inside-out polytope (see Section~\ref{partI}).
+The Ehrhart theory of inside-out polytopes (from \cite{IOP}) implies quasipolynomiality with polynomials of degree $2q$ and that the period divides the least common multiple of the denominators of the coordinates of vertices of the inside-out polytope.
 We find the structure of these coordinates explicitly: in Lemma~\ref{L:bishopsdenom} we show that a vertex of the bishops' inside-out polytope has each $z_i \in \{0,1\}^2$ or $z_i = (\frac12,\frac12)$.
-From that Theorem~\ref{T:bishopsperiod} follows directly.
+From that, along with a formula from Part~III \cite{QQs3} for the coefficient of $n^{2q-6}$ that implies the period is even if $q\geq3$, Theorem~\ref{T:bishopsperiod} follows directly.

-One reason to want the period is a computational method for determining $u(q;n)$.
-To find it (for a fixed number of pieces) one can count solutions as $n$ ranges from 1 up to some upper limit $N$ and interpolate the counting quasipolynomial from the resulting data.
-That can be done if one knows the degree of the quasipolynomial, which is $2q$ by Lemma~\Liop, and the period; then $N=2qp$ suffices (since the leading term is $n^{2q}/q!$ by general Ehrhart theory; see Lemma~\Liop).
-Thus, knowing the period is essential to knowing the right value of $N$, if the formula is to be considered proven.
-In general it is very hard to find the period; its value is known only for trivial pieces or very small values of $q$.
-Theorem~\ref{T:bishopsperiod} implies that to find the exact number of placements of $q$ bishops, it suffices to compute only $4q$ values of the counting function.
+One reason to want the period is a computational method for discovering $u(q;n)$.
+To find it (for a fixed number $q$ of pieces) one can count solutions as $n$ ranges from 1 up to some upper limit $N$ and interpolate the counting quasipolynomial from the resulting data.
+That can be done if one knows the degree of the quasipolynomial, which is $2q$ by Lemma~I.2.1 (that is, Lemma 2.1 of Part I), and the period, for which there is no known general formula; then $N=2qp$ suffices (since the leading term is $n^{2q}/q!$ by general Ehrhart theory; see Lemma~I.2.1).
+Evidently, knowing the period is essential to knowing the right value of $N$, if the formula is to be considered proven.
+In general, for a particular rider piece and number $q$ it is very hard to find the period; its value is known only for trivial pieces or very small values of $q$.
+In contrast, Theorem~\ref{T:bishopsperiod} gives the exact period for bishops, and it follows that to find the exact number of placements of $q$ bishops it suffices to compute only $4q$ values of the counting function.